 Following Halloween 1987, supernatural activity picks up again and various parties contact the 'main office' hoping to open franchise businesses.
-The most successful of these are Ghostbusters Illinois (Zimmerman's location for a while), Ghostbusters Kentucky, Ghostbusters New Mexico and Ghostbusters UK in London (Thorton's location).
+The most successful of these are Ghostbusters Houston (Zimmerman's location for a while), Ghostbusters Kentucky, Ghostbusters New Mexico and Ghostbusters UK in London (Thorton's location).

 (Throughout the course of the campaign at least a half dozen others are mentioned.
 Though never seen or encountered, the Ghostbusters Louisiana franchise, located in the city of New Orleans, is supposed to be especially badass).

 As the business side of things takes up more and more of their time, and they get a chance to go into the field less and less, the original Ghostbusters decide to recruit a new team to operate out of the home office in New York City.
 They choose the best people from their various franchise operations and a couple of people the members have had personal dealings with.
 After an exhaustive process of going through dozens and dozens of candidates, they decide on Thorton (Leader, Head Researcher and Accounting), Nelson (Field Commander, Tactical Specialist and Cook), Stadler (Front Man, PR Guy, and Customer Relations) and Zimmerman (Science, IT, Fringe Technician).
 Eventually the group is so busy they add Prequntas (who is their primary driver and mechanic).